 Speak With a Metro Detroit Divorce Attorney

 The attorneys at Sumner & Associates, P.C., have experience with family law issues such as divorce, alimony, annulment, legal separation, child custody, child support, domestic violence, shared assets and other aspects of the painful divorce process.
-We offer legal aid in all family law and divorce matters, including:

 When you work with a divorce attorney from Sumner & Associates, you will receive legal representation that is equally compassionate and aggressive.
 We have over 50 years of combined experience in Michigan and are prepared to guide you through your divorce.
 Contact us for a confidential evaluation today at 800-597-0529.